Enter Search Term:

 Inequality is growing wider, and many countries have weak governance.
 Power has shifted away from democratic governments and institutions.
 Often transnational entities, such as large corporations, have greater power than states.
 This affects state accountability and citizen participation.

-How do we strengthen human rights?
+How do we strengthen people's access to justice?

-Human rights are at the heart of what Trócaire does and who we are.
+The right to access to justice is at the heart of what Trócaire does and who we are.

 At the heart of poverty and injustice is an imbalance of power.
 Trócaire challenges this power imbalance.